Josesx506/Odin_Project_FS/07_Node/20_social_media/frontend/README.md

 page which is also inefficient.
 To fix this, I used zustand store again to implement the api calls.
 The zustand store is tied to the target userId and also implements the api calls.
 This way, when a follow request is updated, only the visible cards connected to the target user id are updated, improving the performance.

+### Show More Feature
+Nice to have features were the search bar and the `Show More` text.
+The Show More feature was implemented primarily with CSS using the checkbox example from [web-dev simplified](https://www.youtube.com/watch?v=OhCzEjXvY9A).
+I extended with react to only show for posts thumbnails that were longer than 3 lines to prevent UI clutter. <br>

+For search, I implemented it using a debouncing method that waits for 1 second after the user stops typing to make an api request.
+This potentially reduces the number of requests made to the backend api instead of triggering it after every character change in the input box.
+The search route checks the users and posts db for results.
+In the users db, it checks either the fullname or the username and takes the first 5 entries.
+In the posts table, it searches the post body, sorts them by most recently published, number of likes, and number of views, then it also takes 5.
+I then shuffle both lists to create a seemingly random result for the search query.
+The results are viewed using a custom search card that is hyperlinked to the post details or the user details.